Schneider National (FRA:SNIA) E10: €1.43 (As of Mar. 2026)

 Schneider National Business Description

 Schneider National Inc is a provider of surface transportation and logistics solutions in North America.
-The Company offers truckload, intermodal, and logistics services to a diverse customer base throughout the continental United States, Canada, and Mexico.
-The company's segments include Truckload; Intermodal; Logistics and other.
+The Company offers truckload, LTL carriers, railroads, ocean carriers, airlines to a diverse customer base throughout the continental United States, Canada, and Mexico.
+The company's segments include Truckload, Intermodal, Logistics and other.
 It generates maximum revenue from the Truckload segment.